6/26/2019

 Martin Musi

-Yeah, I'll start with it.
-It's a little stronger than 82% on the client retention the way we look at it.
+Yeah, I'll start with it's a little stronger than 82% on the client retention, the way we look at it.
 I think it's a little bit better than that from a revenue perspective.
 We don't typically give that, but it's better than that.
 So our historic high has been right around that 82%.
-Now, when you think about, as I said, you know, Kevin earlier, when you think about losses for the small business side, it's pretty tough to get a lot better than that because small businesses just start up and go out of business.
-And obviously, we've been able to handle that very effectively and profitably.
+Now, when you think about, as I said, you know, Kevin, earlier, when you think about losses for the small business side, it's pretty tough to get a lot better than that because small businesses just start up and go out of business, and obviously we've been able to handle that very effectively and profitably.
 But I think we'll look through the investments that I just talked about on Lisa's question.
-When you think about the investments in chat bots and artificial intelligence and responding to clients even quicker, is there something there?
-Not to mention we've done a lot of investment in data analytics and knowing models of which clients are most likely to leave us.
-And then we approach them kind of proactively through a retention team.
-I think all of those have that in the great service, which we are at historic highs for our net promoter score as well, I think are all benefiting that, getting us to the best.
+When you think about the investments in small, and artificial intelligence and responding to clients even quicker.
+Is there something there?
+Not to mention we've done a lot of investment in data analytics and knowing models of which clients are most likely to leave us, and then we approach them kind of proactively through a retention team I think all of that and the great service, which we are at historic highs for our net promoter score as well, I think are all benefiting that, getting us to the best.
 So do I think we can do a little bit better than that?
-I think so, but I just think it does have a top limit because of just the number of out of businesses that happen in the small business market.
+I think so, but I just think it does have a top limit because of just the number of out-of-businesses that happen in the small business market.

 speaker